 Instituut Gak Fellowship

-The Instituut Gak Fellowship offers researchers the opportunity to work on topics in the fields of social security and labour market policy.
+The Instituut Gak Fellowship at NIAS offers researchers the opportunity to work on topics in the fields of social security and labour market policy.

 About the Instituut Gak Fellowship

 During the Instituut Gak Fellowship researchers can focus without interruption on their research and the in-depth exploration of their topic in the fields of social security or labour market policy.
 The fellow can concentrate on producing new scientific knowledge (preferably leading to publications) or work on solutions to practical issues.
 The inspiring international environment at NIAS-KNAW offers researchers an opportunity to work within a multidisciplinary community of scholars.

 Who can apply